ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 end
 ```

-Create the `UpdateLeaderboard` function, and add it just before the events are connected.
-This function will refresh the leaderboard by spawning a task that repeats forever, but will repeat every 10 seconds.

-!!! tip "Task Repeating Interval"
-    For the tutorial the `repeatInterval` property for the task is set to `10` seconds.
-For a public game, 30 seconds would be more ideal.
+Fetches the global list for the **Top Tippers** leaderboard that you created.

 ```lua
 local list = Leaderboards.GetLeaderboard(TOP_TIPPERS_LEADERBOARD, LeaderboardType.GLOBAL)
 ```

-Fetches the global list for the **Top Tippers** leaderboard that you created.
+Iterate through the `list`, on each iteration, it will use the `index` to get a reference to the leaderboard entry child.

 ```lua
 for index, value in ipairs(list) do